jfrog/frogbot/docs/install-github.md

            // [Mandatory]
            // JFrog platform URL (This functionality requires version 3.29.0 or above of Xray) JF_URL = credentials("JF_URL")

            // [Mandatory if JF_ACCESS_TOKEN is not provided]
            // JFrog user and password with 'read' permissions for Xray JF_USER = credentials("JF_USER")
            JF_PASSWORD = credentials("JF_PASSWORD")

            // [Mandatory]
-           // GitHub enterprise server accesses token with the following permissions:
+           // GitHub enterprise server access token with the following permissions:
            // Read and Write access to code, pull requests, security events, and workflows JF_GIT_TOKEN = credentials("FROGBOT_GIT_TOKEN")

            JF_GIT_PROVIDER = "github"

            // [Mandatory]
            // GitHub enterprise server organization namespace
            JF_GIT_OWNER = ""

            // [Mandatory]
            // API endpoint to GitHub enterprise server JF_GIT_API_ENDPOINT = ""

            // [OPTIONAL]
-           // Frogbot Management repository in which the frogbot-config.yml resides
+           // The repository in which the frogbot-config.yml resides
            JF_GIT_REPO: ""

            // [OPTIONAL]
-           // Frogbot Management repository branch in which the frogbot-config.yml resides
+           // The branch in the repository which the frogbot-config.yml resides
            JF_GIT_BASE_BRANCH: ""
            // [Mandatory if JF_USER and JF_PASSWORD are not provided]
            // JFrog access token with 'read' permissions for Xray